mun1bxD/PortSwigger-Labs/Server Side Tempelate Injection/All_Lab.md

 **Step1:**

-First I  review documentation of tornado and we fount to inject tempelate as
+First I  review documentation of tornado and we fount to inject template as

 `{{   }}`